ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 There is a possible fingerprinting attack where a log issues a unique STH for a targeted HTTPS client.
 This is similar to the fingerprinting attack described in {{privacy-feedback}}, but can operate cross-origin.
-If a log (or HTTPS Server cooperating with a log) provides a unique STH to a client, the targeted client will be the only client pollinating that STH cross-origin.
+If a log (or HTTPS server cooperating with a log) provides a unique STH to a client, the targeted client will be the only client pollinating that STH cross-origin.